Episodes (ballet): Background and conception

-The project was officially announced in late March, as part of NYCB's spring season that year.
-Cecil Beaton was first announced to be the designer of Graham's costumes, but NYCB costumer Karinska ultimately "designed and executed" costumes for the entire ballet, as credited in the program.
-David Hays designed the set and lighting.
-The legal contract for the co-production stated Ballet Society owned "all rights to the use of the title" and exclusive rights to Graham's choreography for three years.

 Though the ballet is conceived as a collaboration, the two choreographers mostly worked on their parts separately.
 Graham said, "Collaboration was really not the term."
 Graham was set to choreograph the long opening and closing of the ballet, with Balanchine choreographing the rest.
 However, this plan "did not work out practically of theatrically," according to Graham.
 The two choreographed the two halves of the ballet instead, Episodes I by Graham and Episodes II by Balanchine.
-Graham dancer Linda Hodes noted that Graham was initially expected to choreograph on her own dancers, then teach the ballet to the NYCB dancers.
-However, after a meeting between Graham and Balanchine, in which they clashed over what she choreographed for his dancers, they decided to include Graham's dancers in the performances of the ballet, and the ballet became a co-production between the New York City Ballet and Martha Graham Dance Company, and at Kirstein's suggestion, incorporated each other's dancers in their choreography.
+Initially, Graham was to choreograph on her dancers then teach the ballet to NYCB dancers.
+However, after Balanchine attended a Graham rehearsal, they clashed over what she had choreographed, with many instances of dancers on their knees and floorwork.
+It was then decided that the two choreographers would primarily work with their respective companies, while at Kirstein's suggestion, incorporate each other's dancers in their halves.

+The project was officially announced in late March, as part of NYCB's spring season that year.
+Cecil Beaton was first announced to be the designer of Graham's costumes, but NYCB costumer Karinska ultimately "designed and executed" costumes for the entire ballet, as credited in the program.
+David Hays designed the set and lighting.
+The legal contract for the co-production, signed less than a month before the premiere, stated Ballet Society owned "all rights to the use of the title" and exclusive rights to Graham's choreography for three years.

 In the lead-up to the premiere, the ballet drew significant media attention and was described as "historic", due to contributions from leading choreographers of two different genres of dance.
 Walter Terry wrote in the New York Herald Tribune, "whether it turns out to be a success or only a fascinating experiment is of historical significance."
 The London-based Dance and Dancers reported, "news of historical importance to the international dance field has been made."